AT CASCADE HEIGHTS

 Are Medications Used to Treat Trauma?

-Medication can be a helpful part of treatment for trauma.
+Medicine can be a helpful part of treatment for trauma.
 This is especially true for conditions like post-traumatic stress disorder (PTSD).
 Medications cannot erase traumatic experiences.
 However, they can help manage some of the symptoms that interfere with daily life.

 • Selective serotonin reuptake inhibitors (SSRIs)